Weather Thermometers – What They Are And How They Work

 The empty space in the thermometer is filled with nitrogen or some other gas with a pressure less than that of the normal atmospheric pressure.
 This allows space for the mercury to expand or contract within the tube.

-As the temperature increases, the mercury starts to expand and push up in the narrow glass tube.
+As the temperature increases, the mercury starts to expand and rise in the narrow glass tube.
 Similarly, when the temperature decreases, the mercury contracts, and its level drops in the tube.

 The glass tube has calibrated markings on it (or next to it), displaying the temperature in Fahrenheit or Celsius, depending on the system of measurement your country uses.
 (Sometimes both are indicated on or next to the tube.)